 Core Principles of Data Mesh

-Each domain treats its datasets as reusable products designed for consumption across the organization.
+1.Data as a Product: Each domain treats its datasets as reusable products designed for consumption across the organization.

 These data products typically include: